-A rigorous program of education is the norm at Middle Gate School.
 Continuous improvement is at the core of all we do.
 Students in all grades are exposed to an enriched, meaning-centered curriculum grounded upon sound research, policies, practices, and beliefs.
 Middle Gate School maintains the highest standards while not losing sight of the whole child and specific identified needs.
 Our language arts and math/science specialists promote sound practice in the teaching of their subjects, helping teachers to develop and enrich their classroom programs, and providing differentiated instruction for each student.
 Students benefit from a school-wide emphasis on science.
 We believe that students need to experience science and every student benefits from exploratory studies in our laboratory environment.
+We are proud of our designation by the State Department of Education as a School of Distinction in to categories: Highest Progress Among Schools With A School Performance Index (SPI) Greater Than 88 and Highest Overall Performance.
 Each classroom in Middle Gate School is equipped with a SmartBoard and all grade levels produce a unit promoting 21st Century skills.
 A Publishing Center operated by parent volunteers provides the opportunity for students to have their writing published in hardcover form at least once a year.
 Students participate in Middle Gate Loves to Read Week, where they take part in school-wide activities that promote reading and celebrate books, as well as an all-school Math day on the 100th day of school.
 Our annual Turkey Trot, along with our Jump Rope for Heart, Walking Club and Marathon Club are a few of the many ways we build lifelong healthy habits.
 Middle Gate School is a service-oriented community.
 Students on our Green Team lead our recycling efforts by collecting and recycling paper from classrooms.
-Last year, classrooms "adopted" over twenty families and provided Thanksgiving Dinner in conjunction with the Women Involved in Newtown Thanksgiving Basket Program.
-Middle Gate students also participated in a sock and mitten drive, ASPCA awareness/fundraiser activities, Earth Day Festival, Valentine's for the Troops, "Souper" Bowl food drive, and raised money for victims of natural disasters.
+Last year, classrooms "adopted" families and provided Thanksgiving Dinner in conjunction with the WIN Thanksgiving Basket Program.
+Students also participated in a sock and mitten drive, ASPCA awareness/fundraiser activities, Earth Day Festival, Valentine's for the Troops, "Souper" Bowl food drive, Pennies for Patients effort, and raised money for victims of natural disasters.